 Program Guidelines for previous years are viewable by selecting the version desired.
 If you took this program and do not see a listing for the starting semester / year of the program, consider the previous version as the applicable version.

-The FACS Indigenous Pathway offers four courses and a practicum where you can earn credits towards a Child and Youth Care Diploma or a Classroom and Community Support Diploma.
+The FACS Indigenous Pathway offers four courses where you can earn credits towards a Child and Youth Care Degree.
+These four courses have equivalency in the Child and Youth Care Diploma.
+Students across the College and community are welcome to take these courses based on availability.

 Courses are taught by First Nations and Métis faculty with elders' support, and have been developed with the guidance of our partners at Vancouver Native Health, Elders and our Advisory Circle members.
 For more information see the FACS Indigenous Pathway department page.